HildoBijl/stepwise/packages/skill-definition/README.md

 npm install @step-wise/skill-definition @step-wise/skill-setup
 ```

 `@step-wise/skill-setup` is only needed when skill definitions use setups.
-Install downstream packages separately when course analysis or skill tracking is required.

 ## Quick start